Old Rag Mountain: Hiking

+In 2019, the National Park Service announced the construction two new parking lots, forming a new trailhead.
+With this addition, the previous primary field lot is only used for overflow parking.

+In 2022, the National Park Service announced the requirement of day-use tickets for each hiker between March 1 and November 30.
+The goal is to reduce impact on natural resources and overcrowding on the trails.
+The day-use ticket is in addition to the Shenandoah National Park pass fee.

 Rock climbing

 Old Rag is a unique destination for rock climbing in the mid-Atlantic region.
 Its large granite exposures offer rock climbers an experience similar to that provided by the granite rocks of the Sierra Nevada, Yosemite, North Carolina, and New Hampshire.
 It boasts splitter cracks, dihedrals, and crystal pinching slabs.

 The climbs are between 50 and 100 ft in length, and range in difficulty from beginner to expert (5.4- to 5.12+ on the Yosemite Decimal System).

 Bouldering

 Old Rag has a rather underdeveloped bouldering section.
 However, because Old Rag has an exposed surface, bouldering challenges exist all along the trail.